rhaiscript/book/src/start/builds/wasm.md

 JavaScript Interop
 ------------------

-Specify either of the [`wasm-bindgen`] or [`stdweb`] features when building for WASM that requires interop with JavaScript.
-This selects the appropriate JavaScript interop layer to use.
+Specify [`wasm-bindgen`] when building for WASM that requires interop with JavaScript.
+This selects [`wasm-bindgen`] as the JavaScript interop layer to use.

-It is still possible to compile for WASM without either [`wasm-bindgen`] or [`stdweb`], but then the interop code must then be explicitly provided.
+It is still possible to compile for WASM without [`wasm-bindgen`], but then the interop code must then be explicitly provided.

 Target Environments